 Heracleum Sosnowsky, or popularly called “Stalin’s revenge”, is an ideal metaphor for ideological intoxication, because once the stem is cut down, overnight it grows with even more persistence.
 This characterizes not only the roots of an ideology but in this particular case also a historical premise, laid somewhere on a subconscious level of the mind, connected to Stalin’s epoch, who initiated the spread of this poisonous plant.

-For the first show in Vienna I smuggled the plant from Ukraine to the EU, where under new conditions and rules it could spread its roots and grow as a part of an exposition on forbidden territory.
-Even though the smuggle of the plant across the border, hidden in a huge bouquet behind a palm leaf, was successful, the seven hours long wait at the border or perhaps the transition into the strangely restricted European Union proved too much for the plant, turning it into one dead dried piece.
-My apparent frustration and numerous failed attempts to fertilize and bring it back to life led me to the acceptance of the fact that the plant had died, as an integral part of working process.
+For the first show in Vienna, I smuggled the plant from Ukraine to the EU, where under new conditions and rules it could spread its roots and grow as a part of an exposition on forbidden territory.
+Even though the smuggling of the plant across the border, hidden in a huge bouquet behind a palm leaf, was successful, the seven hours-long waits at the border or perhaps the transition into the strangely restricted European Union proved too much for the plant, turning it into one dead dried piece.
+My apparent frustration and numerous failed attempts to fertilize and bring it back to life led me to the acceptance of the fact that the plant had died, as an integral part of the working process.

 In the show I eradicated the usage of a symbolical language of the objects, rather working with the symbols containing meaning internally.